Patrick-orz/electron-artifact/docs/setup.md

 ### Link ```main.js``` With ```index.html```

-We have a webpage for display now, lets have our app display that webpage on run.
+We have a webpage for display now, let's have our app display that webpage on run.
 In order to do so, we simply have to have ```main.js``` open a window which shows the content of ```index.html``` on run.

 Add the following to ```main.js```: